crystal22/coder-yu.github.io/_pages/about.md

 ---

 Hi!
-This is Junliang Yu, a third-year Ph.D. student of Computer Science at The University of Queensland.
+This is Junliang Yu, a final-year Ph.D. student of Computer Science at The University of Queensland.
 I am jointly supervised by [A/Prof. Hongzhi Yin](https://sites.google.com/view/hongzhi-yin/home), and [Prof. Zi (Helen) Huang](https://staff.itee.uq.edu.au/huang/).
 I completed my Bachelor and Master degrees at Chongqing University.
 My research interests lie in recommender systems, social media analytics, deep learning on graphs, and self-supervised learning, with a particular focus on self-supervised recommendation.

 ## Latest News
 - [31/03/2022] Two papers on contrastive learning [[link]](https://arxiv.org/abs/2112.08679) and on-device recommendation [[link]](https://arxiv.org/abs/2204.11091) are accepted by SIGIR'22.